plan-systems/design-docs/README.md

 #### Q: Is PLAN is locked into Unity?
 - Although the [PLAN&nbsp;Foundation](http://plan.tools) is making the initial PLAN client with [Unity](https://unity3d.com/), we would fully support development of a client made with [Unreal](https://www.unrealengine.com), [CRYENGINE](https://www.cryengine.com/), [Godot](https://godotengine.org/) or any other established real-time 3D framework.

+#### Q: How can I try PLAN or support its development?
+- Check out the [PLAN website](http://plan.tools) and fill out our contact form.
+This will allow you hear about announcements and upcoming releases.

 ---
 ---